 “During one appointment my therapist said: ‘how does it feel living with psoriasis?’
 Throughout the nine years I’d had it, I’d never been asked that before,” says Holly.
 ‘Together we tried to make sense of how and why my skin flared as a surface reaction to internal mental stress.
 It was definitely an ‘aha’ moment to how both could be linked.”
 Holly found herself unbottling anxieties, stressors and thought patterns during her weekly sessions over the course of a year, and hasn’t taken her medication since.
+To help others find the same mental space she did, she created an Instagram campaign, #GetYourSkinOut, in the hopes it would keep the conversation going online.
 With CBT you keep a diary to track why your thoughts and behaviour make you feel bad.
 Your therapist helps you replace negative, irrational and illogical thought patterns with helpful ones and put them into practice in your daily life so that they become ingrained.

 “It was only after talking about it that I realised I had an issue with control and when I felt like I had none – over my work pressures, my personal life or even the weather – my skin got worse.
 Now that my mind can recognise and process those triggers, my skin isn’t always the channel for my stress.”

 So how exactly does psychodermatology work?
 Imagine an Avengers Assembles team of dermatologists and psychologists working together to treat the skin in the same way psychotherapists decode behaviour.
 There are seven NHS psychodermatology clinics in the UK, which your GP can refer you to.